 Students undertake two sessions each week under the ‘Enrichment’ umbrella.
 These sessions are similar in focus, content and style to extra-curricular sessions which have proved successful in grammar school settings and more recently, in mainstream comprehensive settings.
 They are designed to spark new areas of interest for our students and to provide them with a challenging, non-academic programme of development.

 The sessions are varied with Friday’s lesson focusing on skills development such as cookery, crafts, chess and art.
-During Thursday’s all-day session, students work with an outdoor pursuits tutor and visit activity centres / leisure areas in the wider Stockport area – during these sessions they undertake orienteering, climbing, abseiling and team games.
+During Thursday’s session, students work with an outdoor pursuits tutor and visit activity centres / leisure areas in the wider Stockport area – during these sessions they undertake orienteering, climbing, abseiling and team games.

 The programme is accredited via the Duke of Edinburgh Award at Bronze Level – students can earn module awards and take this further at post-16.
 The Duke of Edinburgh Award has previously been voted the most valuable alternative award by some of Britain’s top employers – CLICK HERE for further information.